 Sailing in Japan is different than other places in the world, in the way that sailing by night is strongly discouraged, due to the presence of nets, floats, algae and fish farms.
 While sailing in the inland sea, a watch at the bow is necessary even in daytime, so this can give you an idea of what it may be like.
 A lot of fishermen don't have AIS, and not always on watch at night either so it's best to keep transit times short and during the daylight hours.
 If a longer passage is necessary, sailing offshore may help to avoid dangers.

 There aren't many bays where one can anchor, they do exist, but they are few and far apart.
-Many japanese sailors don't carry anchors for this reason.
+Many japanese sailors never anchor, they only use them in times of emergency.
 Although some boats have reported that finding anchorages was simple with a good internet connection, and using charts and google maps to spot newly constructed structures (bridges) or fish farms.

 If you plan to sail extensively through Japan, chances are you'll be mooring in many small fishing harbours and usually, this means you'll need to dock onto a concrete pier.
 The walls may, or may not have big rubber bits, and some will have gaps that make it difficult to protect your boat using only fenders.
 In all cases, having a fender board is useful, it will keep your fenders from going into the gaps of the dock (if any) and will protect them from the rough concrete pier.
 The big rubber bits that many ports have can help to protect your boat, but will leave marks.